migueLib/Background_subtraction/README.md

 ## Installation

 Backsub can be installed directly from PyPI, or run in a preconfigured Docker container.
 For development or container builds, a fixed-version Conda environment is provided.
+Backsub requires Python >=3.11

 ### Option 1: Install from PyPI